-- Local transportation: At about US$8, the trip into downtown Bangkok from the airport will be the most expensive local ride you'll take in Thailand.
-Regular buses cost between US$.09 and US$.23, so even if you take ten trips each day, in one week you'll only spend about US$24 on transportation (including the trip from the airport).
+- Local transportation: At about US$12, the trip into downtown Bangkok from the airport will be the most expensive local ride you’ll take in Thailand.
+Regular buses cost a nominal amount, so even if you take ten trips each day, in one week you’ll only spend less than US$50 on transportation (including the trip from the airport).
 You may want to budget a bit more for the occasional taxi or air-conditioned bus ride.

-- Accommodations: Youth hostel prices range from US$1 to US$5 per night, and a decent non-luxury hotel room costs about US$15 per night.
-If your school doesn't arrange housing for you, you should plan to spend at least a week in short-term accommodations while searching for an apartment.
-Once you find an apartment, you'll be expected to put down about two months rent as a deposit, so plan to have at least US$500 or a bit more for that purpose.
+- Accommodations: Youth hostel prices range from US$10 to US$20 per night, and a decent non-luxury hotel room costs about US$35 per night.
+If your school doesn’t arrange housing for you, you should plan to spend at least a week in short-term accommodations while searching for an apartment.
+Once you find an apartment, you’ll be expected to put down about two months rent as a deposit, so plan to have at least US$500-700 or a bit more for that purpose.